stephenwotani/IT-Helpdesk-Projects/Active Directory Projects/AD Home Lab Setup/README.md

 **steps taken to setup my Active Directory Home Lab**
-1)Installing Oracle Virtual Virtual Box (The Hypervisor)
+1)I Installed the Oracle Virtual Virtual Box (The Hypervisor)
-2) Downloading the Microsoft Server 2022 OS ISO file from the official microsoft website
+2) I Downloaded the Microsoft Server 2022 OS ISO file from the official microsoft website
-3)Downloading the Microsoft windows 11  OS ISO file from the official microsoft website 4)Mounting Both the Server and Client ISO files on the Oracle Virtual Box
+3)I Downloaded the Microsoft windows 11  OS ISO file from the official microsoft website 4)Mounted Both the Server and Client ISO files on the Oracle Virtual Box
-**configuring the server Machine**
+5) Created client clones of the client machine with different MAC addresses but on the same network **configuring the server Machine**

 -setting up an administrator account and and loging cridentials for the admin account